A wedding and a baby — congratulations!!

 We chose this Grecian-inspired Seraphine dress for all of you stunning brides-to-be who don’t fancy wearing white, and want something soft and classic.

-There’s something so timeless and elegant about misty grey, especially when paired with floaty chiffon.
+There’s something so timeless and elegant about the blush color, especially when paired with floaty chiffon.
 The shape of this dress is incredibly flattering for baby bumps of all stages and sizes.
 The neckline is a soft V, without dipping too low.
 The bodice is cinched under the bust before flowing into a floor-length skirt with tight pleats for movement and draping.

 Not every bride is looking for a floor-length gown, with lace and sparkles.
 Not all weddings are super formal.
-Some weddings are casual, and some brides are simply looking for something sweet, fun and unique.
-This dress ticks all of the latter boxes.
+Some weddings are casual, and some brides are simply looking for something sweet and fun.

 The cocktail length is perfect for casual, fun weddings, tanned pins and a sense of 1960’s quirk.
-The shoulders are completely magnificent, with architectural rose details adding shape, dimension and interest.
+The lacy bodice is adds shape, dimension and interest while keeping your shoulders covered.
 The dress isn’t tight, but it’s not baggy by any means.
 It skims your bump perfectly, showing your new curves without suffocating them.
-The simplicity means you can really glam it up with jewellery, hair and makeup.
+The simplicity means you can really glam it up with jewelry, hair and makeup.
 We think this is perfect for a first or second-trimester bride.

 4. The Willow Gown